Confederated Salish/Kootenai Tribes Tribal Behavioral Health - Saint Ignatius Montana

 Confederated Salish/Kootenai Tribes Tribal Behavioral Health - Saint Ignatius, MT

-Confederated Salish/kootenai Tribes Tribal Behavioral Health is an addiction and methadone treatment center in Saint Ignatius, MT, situated at 35401 Mission Drive in the 59865 zip code.
-Confederated Salish/kootenai Tribes Tribal Behavioral Health specializes in relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+Confederated Salish/kootenai Tribes Tribal Behavioral Health is a methadone and general addiction rehab center in Saint Ignatius, MT, situated at 35401 Mission Drive in the 59865 zip code.
+Confederated Salish/kootenai Tribes Tribal Behavioral Health specializes in buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
 It is able to accommodate children and adolescents.
-Some of the treatment approaches used by Confederated Salish/kootenai Tribes Tribal Behavioral Health include motivational interviewing, brief intervention and relapse prevention.
-In addition, it provides health education services, individual counseling and group counseling.
+Some of the treatment approaches used by Confederated Salish/kootenai Tribes Tribal Behavioral Health include brief intervention, motivational interviewing and trauma-related counseling.
+In addition, it provides family counseling, individual counseling and health education services.
 Confederated Salish/kootenai Tribes Tribal Behavioral Health caters its treatment program to women and men.

 Address: 35401 Mission Drive, Saint Ignatius, MT 59865